-Table 8.6 Assumed Distribution of Owner and Rental Housing Across Six Income Classes classes.
+Table 6 indicates divisions of the demand for housing across the same five income classes listed in Table 4, with a lower income class of all renters added.
+The first three columns contain the income classes selected, the division of 80 million households across these classes, and the assumed ownership rates for these classes.
+Columns 4 and 5 give the distribution of the income of owners and renters across these classes.
 Column 4 is the product of the first three columns divided by the sum of the products.
 In the column 5 calculation, the fraction of households owning is replaced by the fraction renting.
 Columns 6 and 7 give the distribution of the owned and rented stocks.
 These distributions and the ownership rates were calculated from model equations described below.
 Based upon 1980 data, the equations imply an aggregate ownership rate of 0.59, slightly below that existing then.